Bills Introduced

 “The ATF is emblematic of the deep-state bureaucracy that believes it can infringe on constitutional liberties without consequence,” said Rep. Burlison.
 “If this agency cannot uphold its duty to serve the people within the framework of the Constitution, it has no place in our government.”

-- H.Res.15 - Rescinding the Subpoenas Issued by the January 6th Select Committee
+- H.Res.
+15 - Rescinding the Subpoenas Issued by the January 6th Select Committee

-H.Res.15 - Introduced: 01/06/25
+H.Res.
+15 - Introduced: 01/06/25

 This resolution seeks to rescind the subpoenas issued by the illegitimate January 6th Committee targeting Stephen K. Bannon, Mark Meadows, Daniel Scavino, Jr., and Peter K. Navarro.
-The resolution also seeks to withdraw contempt of Congress recommendations against these individuals and demands the Speaker of the House notify the Department of Justice of these actions.
+The resolution also seeks to withdraw contempt of Congress recommendations against these individuals and demands that the Speaker of the House notify the Department of Justice of these actions.

 “It is long overdue for Congress to reverse the disgraceful overreach of the illegitimate January 6th Committee,” said Rep. Burlison.
 “This committee was a sham from day one, built on a foundation of partisanship and propaganda.
 Their aim was clear: to vilify President Trump and punish anyone who dared to stand by him.”